KULeuven-COSIC/UnrolledBlockCiphers/README.md

 ## Further Reading

 These ciphers were analyzed and compared in the paper "Single-Cycle Implementations of Block Ciphers", available at https://eprint.iacr.org/2015/658.pdf.

+## Acknowledgements

+This work was supported in part by the Research Council KU Leuven: GOA TENSE (GOA/11/007).
+In addition, this work is supported in part by the Flemish Government through FWO G.0130.13N and FWO G.0876.14N.
+We would like to thank Kimmo Järvinen for his valued advice.
+Pieter Maene is supported by a doctoral grant of the Research Foundation - Flanders (FWO).